-When PassBlue asked youths in last month’s what they thought about taxing air travel, most said they didn’t think it would make a dent in air travel, since people who can afford to fly can afford to pay more.
+When PassBlue asked youths in last month’s New York City Climate Strike March, below, what they thought about taxing air travel, most said they didn’t think it would make a dent in air travel, since people who can afford to fly can afford to pay more.
 Others conceded that, sustainability aside, sometimes the best option is to fly.

 The European Union’s Emissions Trading Scheme allows companies to buy or trade emission allowances above a certain threshold.
 Kreiken, of KLM, says the income from such cap-and-trade systems could go toward research into aviation science, like aircraft weight reductions and new-fuel production.